NVIDIA/NeMo/docs/source/asr/speaker_diarization/configs.rst

       multiscale_weights: null # Weight for each scale. should be null (for single scale) or a list matched with window/shift scale count.
 Ex) [1,1,1,1,1]
       save_embeddings: False # Save embeddings as pickle file for each audio input.

-Configuration for Clustering in Diarization
+Configurations for Clustering in Diarization
 -------------------------------------------

 Parameters for clustering algorithm are provided in the following Hydra config example.